Dilworth Paxson’s Employee Benefits Group practices in the following areas:

 - Employee benefits issues in liquidations, bankruptcy, mergers and acquisitions

-- Qualified retirement plan audits by IRS and the DOL
+- Qualified retirement plan audits by the Internal Revenue Service and the U.S. Department of Labor

 - IRS and DOL plan correction program filings